 When carrying out:

-Ask the audience a discussion question and give them time to think about the answer.
+Ask the audience a controversial question and give the audience time to think about the answer.

-Ask some or all of the participants to come up to the "opinion scale" and take a position - that is, stand at the answer option that corresponds to their opinion.
+Ask individual or all participants to go to the “opinion scale” and take a position - that is, stand at the answer option that corresponds to their opinion.

 Explain the rules of the game:

-It is necessary to explain why you have taken this position;
+You need to explain why you took this position;

 When answering, you can use the POPS formula;